Welcome to Tanzania! You will arrive to Arusha to begin your journey.

 Depart early morning from Arusha to experience the magnificent wildlife in Tanzania’s richest game park.
 Learn about animal behavior, conservation, tribal customs, and wildlife-human interaction from your safari drivers, as you can ask them just about anything!
 During your time in the Serengeti you will spend the nights camping out among the wildlife under brilliant blanket of stars carpeting the African sky.

-Spend two full days in the Serengeti and the Ngorongoro Crater, two of Tanzania’s most important protected areas and world-famous national parks.
-Without a specific schedule or route, your game drives allow you to follow the rhythms of the limitless wildlife as we witness the daily struggle between predators and prey.
+Spend time in the Serengeti and the Ngorongoro Crater, two of Tanzania’s most important protected areas and world-famous national parks.
 The kopjes, or massive islands of granite standing in a sea of grass, provide shelter to a great variety of animals from the elusive leopard to the tiny dik-dik.
 IF you ask them, your guide will teach you to track animals, paying particular interest to any species we have yet to see.

 This morning we have a long drive to Kilimanjaro airport and a quick flight to Zanzibar, where ancient Islamic ruins, dense jungle, noble Arabic houses, and white, sandy, palm-fringed beaches coexist.